Weather due to air cooling

 The simplest cooling method of air is by contact with a colder surface – the Earth’s surface.
 There are two main types of cooling by surface contact: radiation cooling and advection cooling.
 Radiation cooling occurs when air near the ground is cooled by the Earth’s surface losing heat by radiation.
 Advection cooling occurs when a warmer body of air from another source passes across a colder surface.
 Cooling of the air then occurs by conduction.

 When the Sun sets, the Earth and any other radiating body upon it continue to radiate heat from their supplies.
 With no heat from the Sun to replenish their stocks, their temperature falls.
-Maximum loss of heat occurs when there is no overhead shelter to prevent the radiation escaping into the atmosphere.
-The biggest single deterrent to radiation cooling is a blanket of cloud.
+The maximum loss of heat occurs when there is no overhead shelter to prevent the radiation from escaping into the atmosphere.
+The most significant single deterrent to radiation cooling is a blanket of cloud.
 Long-wave heat energy radiated from the Earth is absorbed by the fine water droplets of clouds, which in turn radiate some of the heat back again to Earth.

-As surface temperature falls under a clear sky, the air in closest contact with it begins to cool.
+As the surface temperature falls under a clear sky, the air in closest contact with it begins to cool.
 Very slowly this drop in temperature is transmitted to air layers higher up.
-Eventually, surface air temperature will fall low enough to condense water vapour out as dew.
-Sometimes the temperature of the air near the surface falls below that of the air slightly higher up creating a temperature inversion.
-Without any wind, the dense cold surface air will remain squatting near the ground and considerable dew formation may take place.
+Eventually, the surface air temperature will fall low enough to condense water vapor out as dew.
+Sometimes the temperature of the air near the surface drops below that of the air slightly higher up creating a temperature inversion.
+Without any wind, the dense cold surface air will remain to squat near the ground, and considerable dew formation may take place.
 Dew forms most easily over grass because the thin layer of air next to it is always moist (due to evapotranspiration).

-Sometimes a much thicker layer of air may be moist and then condensation can occur throughout, giving rise to fog.
+Sometimes a much thicker layer of air may be moist, and then condensation can occur throughout, giving rise to fog.
 With no wind at all, fog will form first as shallow streaks near the ground.
-More usually there is a little prevailing wind serving to spread the ensuring fog evenly within one or two hundred metres of the ground.
-The moister the air, the greater the likelihood of fog forming under clear skies at night .
+More usually there is a little prevailing wind serving to spread the ensuring fog evenly within one or two hundred meters of the ground.
+The moister the air, the greater the likelihood of fog forming under clear skies at night.
 As with frost, fog formation is most likely in low-lying grounds and hollows, least likely on hill tops.